 c.
 Location and Availability of Materials

 Geographic location plays a significant role in asphalt pricing.
 Prices can vary based on the cost of raw materials, availability of contractors, and regional climate conditions.
-In some areas, the cost of transporting asphalt from the plant to the job site can also add to the price.
+In some areas, the cost of transporting from the plant to the job site can also add to the price.

 - Urban areas: Higher costs due to higher labor rates, but often more competitive due to the availability of contractors.